qiime2/dev-docs/source/metadata.rst

 object to work on.
 At its core, :class:`Metadata <qiime2.metadata.Metadata>` is just a pandas |pd.Dataframe|_, but the :class:`Metadata
 <qiime2.metadata.Metadata>` object provides many convenience methods and
-properties, and unifies this code necessary for handling these data (or metadata).
+properties, and unifies the code necessary for handling these data (or metadata).
 Examples of :term:`Actions <Action>`  that consume and operate on :class:`Metadata <qiime2.metadata.Metadata>` include:

 - |longitudinal volatility|_
 - |metadata tabulate|_
 - |feature-table filter-features|_
+- And many more

-Plugins may work with that metadata directly, or they may choose to filter and regroup, it all depends on the intended outcome.
+Plugins may work with metadata directly, or they may choose to filter, regroup, partition, pivot, etc. - it all depends on the intended outcome relevant to the :term:`method <Method>` or :term:`visualizer <Visualizer>` in question.

 :class:`Metadata <qiime2.metadata.Metadata>` is subject to framework-level
-validations, normalization, and verification, we recommend `familiarizing yourself`_ with this behavior before utilizing :class:`Metadata
+validations, normalization, and verification.
+We recommend `familiarizing yourself`_ with this behavior before utilizing :class:`Metadata
 <qiime2.metadata.Metadata>` in your :term:`Action`.
 We think having this kind
 of behavior available via a centralized API helps ensure consistency for all